 Location: 13 13.90'N 62 59.52'W

 Thus far, we have been unlucky with catching fish.
-However, that doesn’t stop us from casting our lines every morning, and reeling them in every night.
-Except today, after motoring through a patch of Sargassum, we finally caught our first fish, a 35 pound 4’4″ long Wahoo.
-For my marine biology group project we are analyzing fish stomach contents with relation to upwellings and distance from land, so after 18 days we finally have some data for our study.
-After the excitement of catching our fish had settled, we sat down for dinner on deck, only to be accompanied by a pod of dolphins surfing Argo’s wake.
+However, that doesn’t stop us from casting our lines every morning and reeling them in every night.
+Except for today, after motoring through a patch of Sargassum, we finally caught our first fish, a 35 pound 4’4″ long Wahoo.
+For my marine biology group project, we are analyzing fish stomach contents with relation to upwellings and distance from land, so after 18 days, we finally have some data for our study.
+After the excitement of catching our fish had settled, we sat down for dinner on the deck, only to be accompanied by a pod of dolphins surfing Argo’s wake.
 It is currently 7:27 p.m. my next watch starts in 30 minutes for the 8-12 a.m. watch.
 I’m excited to see what tomorrow has in store for us, and I’m even more excited to be that much closer to Bonaire.

 Picture 1 – Ian, our sailing instructor/fishing overseer/semi-professional deep-sea fisherman holding today’s catch